BBBase-EHeresy/PPPub/docs/forces_of_good/_lotr.md

 license to Games Workshop Limited All rights reserved.

-All quotations from J R R. Tolkien's literary trilogy *The Lord of the Rings* (including any of the volumes thereof) ® The Tolkien Estate 1954-55, 1966.
+All quotations from J R R. Tolkien's literary trilogy *The Lord of the Rings* (including any of the volumes thereof) Â® The Tolkien Estate 1954-55, 1966.

-© Copyright Games Workshop Limited 2018 Citadel and Games Workshop are ® and all associated logos are either ® orTM and/or ® Games Workshop Limited.
+Â© Copyright Games Workshop Limited 2018 Citadel and Games Workshop are Â® and all associated logos are either Â® orTM and/or Â® Games Workshop Limited.

 No part of this publication may be reproduced, stored in a retrieval